3D performance and limitations¶

 This is because the main goal of texture compression is bandwidth reduction between memory and the GPU.

 In 3D, the shapes of objects depend more on the geometry than the texture, so compression is generally not noticeable.
-In 2D, compression depends more on shapes inside the textures, so the artifacting resulting from the compression is more noticeable.
+In 2D, compression depends more on shapes inside the textures, so the artifacts resulting from 2D compression are more noticeable.

 As a warning, most Android devices do not support texture compression of textures with transparency (only opaque), so keep this in mind.